 Income tax (benefit) expense from continuing operations was approximately \$9.5 million benefit and \$2.7 million expense for the years ended December 31, 2010 and 2009, respectively.
 The effective income tax rate for continuing operations was 98.8% benefit for the year ended December 31, 2010, compared with 27.2% expense for the same period of 2009.
 The difference between our effective tax rate and the US statutory tax rate is principally attributable to changes in our valuation allowance which primarily includes an \$11.3 million benefit from the reversal of valuation allowances on certain deferred income tax assets during the third quarter of 2010, foreign tax rate differential, and increased research and development tax credits.
 Our non-GAAP adjusted income tax rates were 30.1% and 29.5% for the year ended December 31, 2010 and 2009, respectively.
-Our non-GAAP tax rate estimates income taxes excluding the effect of valuation allowances on the Company's deferred tax assets.
-The increase in the non-GAAP inco me tax rate for the year ended December 31, 2010 compared with the December 31, 2009 was primarily due to the acquisition of Denville Scientific in September 2009 and Coulbourn Instruments in August 2010 which are located in the United States, a higher tax jurisdiction than our other subsidiaries, partially offset by the recognition of the aforementioned increased research and development tax credits.
+Our non-GAAP tax rate estimates income tax rate for the year ended December 31, 2010 compared with the December 31, 2009 was primarily due to the acquisition of Denville Scientific in September 2009 and Coulbourn Instruments in August 2010 which are located in the United States, a higher tax jurisdiction than our other subsidiaries, partially offset by the recognition of the aforementioned increased research and development tax credits.